Wolf–Rayet star: Examples

 By far the most visible example of a Wolf–Rayet star is γ2 Velorum (WR 11), which is a bright naked eye star for those located south of 40 degrees northern latitude, although most of the light comes from an O7.5 giant companion.
 Due to the exotic nature of its spectrum (bright emission lines in lieu of dark absorption lines) it is dubbed the "Spectral Gem of the Southern Skies".
 The only other Wolf–Rayet star brighter than magnitude 6 is θ Muscae (WR 48), a triple star with two O class companions.
 Both are WC stars.
 The "ex" WR star WR 79a (HR 6272) is brighter than magnitude 6 but is now considered to be a peculiar O8 supergiant with strong emission.
 The next brightest at magnitude 6.4 is WR 22, a massive binary with a WN7h primary.

 The most massive and most luminous star currently known, R136a1, is also a Wolf–Rayet star of the WNh type that is still fusing hydrogen in its core.
 This type of star, which includes many of the most luminous and most massive stars, is very young and usually found only in the centre of the densest star clusters.
 Occasionally a runaway WNh star such as VFTS 682 is found outside such clusters, probably having been ejected from a multiple system or by interaction with other stars.

 An example of a triple star system containing a Wolf–Rayet binary is Apep.
 It releases huge amounts of carbon dust driven by their extreme stellar winds.
 As the two stars orbit one another, the dust gets wrapped into a glowing sooty tail.

 All of the very hottest non-degenerate stars (the hottest few) are Wolf–Rayet stars, the hottest of which being WR 102, which seems to be as hot as 210,000 K, followed by WR 142 which is around 200,000 K in temperature.
 LMC195-1, located in the Large Magellanic Cloud, should have a similar temperature, but at the moment this temperature is unknown.

+HD 45166 has been described as the most magnetic massive star known and as the first magnetic known Wolf-Rayet star.

 Only a minority of planetary nebulae have WR type central stars, but a considerable number of well-known planetary nebulae do have them.